Comprehensive Large Group Health Insurance Solutions for Businesses

 Learn About Large Group Benefits

-Large Group Health Plans: The Most Popular Plans for Businesses
+Corporate Wellness Programs: The Most Popular Plans for Businesses

-• Level-Funded Plans: This plan includes paying set rates based on census data for your group.
+• Level-Funded Plans: This package includes paying set rates based on census data for your group.
 Payments are made monthly, and rates are adjusted at the end of the year based on group performance.

 • Health Maintenance Organization (HMO): An HMO requires large group health plans group members to pay monthly premiums for medical services.
 However, employees will only have access to a specific in network care of healthcare providers and facilities.
 Receiving care out of network can result in significant extra costs for the individual employee.

-• Preferred Provider Organization (PPO): A PPO plan functions much like an HMO, but members are able to use healthcare services outside of their in network care hospitals.
+• Preferred Provider Organization (PPO): A PPO plan functions much like an HMO, but members are able to use healthcare services outside of their in-network care hospitals.
 Out of network visits will require a higher co-pay from employees.

-• High-Deductible Health Plan with a Savings Option (HDHD/SO): The HDHD/SO is a flexible and accessible group health plan option that provides health plan for a lower monthly cost.
+• High-Deductible Health Plan with a Savings Option (HDHD/SO): The HDHD/SO is a flexible and accessible collective health plan option that provides health plan for a lower monthly cost.
 Employees will pay for medical expenses out of pocket and get a portion of them reimbursed by the company.
 Members can also pay into a savings account (tax free) and use this pool of money to pay for health costs.

 How Does Group Health Insurance Work?

-Employees that want to engage in your group health insurance plan but can’t afford it themselves can still apply for enrollment with the largest English-speaking companies such as Anthem.
+Employees that want to engage in your collective health insurance plan but can’t afford it themselves can still apply for enrollment with the largest English-speaking companies such as Anthem.
 The government provides subsidies and financial assistance to individuals who are below a certain level of poverty, ensuring that no one is left behind.

 How Much Does Group Health Insurance Cost?